 Needless to say, the name is something of an oxymoron: No, you can't "study" awakening in a school--and yet you can immerse yourself in the direct teachings and have an opportunity for deep exploration with an awakened teacher and kindred spirits in an environment that in some ways does resemble a "school."
 Indeed, "upanishad," the Sanskrit term for the core texts of Advaita Vedanta, literally means "sit down next to," the practice of students gathering around a teacher in extended, intimate dialogue--an intimacy that has been largely lost in the current nondual teaching scene.

-- Two three-day weekend retreats linked by
+- 2 three-day weekend retreats linked by

-- Four four-week teleclasses and
+- 8 teleclasses and

-- Twelve individual mentoring sessions
+- 12 individual mentoring sessions

 The format invites people from around the world who might not otherwise have regular access to a teacher to gather and share in the process of investigating and realizing the truth together.